 Independent Age - A philanthropic organisation providing financial support and friendship for older people.

-See Ability (Royal School for the Blind) works with adults who are blind or partially sighted, and have a range of additional disabilities.
+See Ability (Royal School for the Blind) - Working with adults who are blind or partially sighted, and have a range of additional disabilities.
 The charity works to encourage people's independence and to enhance their quality of life.
 They are also involved in research projects and training courses for professionals who work with people who are blind or partially sighted.

 There a number of recognised groups and organisations who provide advice and support to Users and Carers for people with learning disabilities.